micheledellipaoli/TyrePressureDetection/README.md

 <br>

-11. Run RabbitMQ on Docker by executing the following command:
+11. Run RabbitMQ into a Docker Container by executing the following command:
     ```shell
     docker run --name rabbit-dashboard -p 9000:15672 -d -p 1883:1883 -p 5672:5672 cyrilix/rabbitmq-mqtt
     ```

 <br>

-12. Check your local IP Address by executing the following command (only on Linux):
+12. Check your local IP Address by executing the following command (it works only on Linux-based systems):
     ```shell
     hostname -I
     ```

 <br>

-13. On the Nuclio Dashboard, click on the "**Create project**" button.
+13. Open the Nuclio Dashboard and click on the "**Create project**" button.
 14. Fill the form to create a New Project, then click on the "**Create**" button.
 15. Click on the Project you've just created to open it.